Duxbury, Massachusetts: 18th century

 Its quiet history in the 18th century was interrupted only by the Revolutionary War.
 In the years leading up to the Revolutionary War, opposition to the British was quite fierce in Duxbury, with crowds meeting regularly at Captain's Hill to burn effigies of British officials in protest of the Stamp Act.

-In 1775, General Thomas Gage dispatched a company of regulars to the town in response to pleas from the loyalists at Marshfield, Massachusetts.
+In 1775, General Thomas Gage dispatched a company of regulars to the town in response to pleas from the loyalists at Marshfield.

-When the Minuteman alarm sounded on April 19, 1775, with news of the Battles of Lexington and Concord, many volunteers mustered to the regiment of Colonel Theophilus Cotton from Plymouth, Kingtston, and Duxbury, and headed for Marshfield to engage the British.
+When the Minuteman alarm sounded on April 19, 1775, with news of the Battles of Lexington and Concord, many volunteers mustered to the regiment of Colonel Theophilus Cotton from Plymouth, Kingston, and Duxbury, and headed for Marshfield to engage the British.
 The colonial officers held a council of war at the home of Lt.
 Col. Briggs Alden in Duxbury.

 Duxbury's shipbuilding era began immediately after the end of the Revolutionary War with the Treaty of Paris.
 The new nation was granted fishing rights on the Grand Banks, and several families took advantage of the new opportunity and began to build large fishing schooners.
 The schooners built in the 1790s gave way to larger brigs and eventually three-masted ships.
 As several merchant families began to amass large fleets, shipyards and other ancillary industries flourished and Duxbury prospered.
 By the 1840s, Duxbury boasted about 20 shipyards and produced an average of ten large sailing vessels per year.

 The largest industry in Duxbury was owned by Ezra Weston, who came to be known as "King Caesar" due to his success and influence.
 Weston began building small vessels in 1764 and soon became famous for his successful merchant fleet.
 His son, Ezra Weston II, who inherited his father's kingly sobriquet, would bring the industry to its height.